raphaelcohn/swaddle/README.md

                              # You can have many of these (eg for multiple packages, etc) but most people need just one.
 	        package.conf     # Configuration settings for all package kinds (tarball, debian, etc) built for this swaddle skeleton\        # Put files that never change and aren't built in here any\         # For any architecture
 				    etc\
 					    overdrive.conf

-				all\           # For packages without an architecture (Debian's 'all', RPM's 'noarch') amd64\         # For amd64 (and other architectures, as appropriate) - we use the Debian names (as these are highly consistent), and convert as necessary for RPM body\            # Identical structure to skeleton\, but intended for files that are build outputs (so you can `.gitignore` it; often symlinked to your build folder).
+				all\         # For packages without an architecture (Debian's 'all', RPM's 'noarch') amd64\       # For amd64 (and other architectures, as appropriate) - we use the Debian names (as these
+							 # are highly consistent), and convert as necessary for RPM
+			body\            # Identical structure to skeleton\, but intended for files that are build outputs (so you can `.gitignore` it; often symlinked to your build folder).
 			    …
-            deb\             # Create this, and you're making debian packages deb.conf     # Debian specific settings, if any; entirely optional skeleton\    # As above.
+            deb\             # Create this, and you're making debian packages deb.conf     # Debian specific settings, if any; entirely optional scripts\     # Package scripts folder
+			       preinst\  # Folder containing pre installation script snippets postinst\ # Folder containing post installation script snippets prerm\    # Folder containing pre removal script snippets postrm\   # Folder containing post removal script snippets skeleton\    # As above.
 Merged using rsync.
 Allows per-package-kind, per-architecture-variant file differences body\        # As above.
 Merged using rsync.
 			        …